The Amazing Power of Meditation

 In the article, “Benefits of Meditation” by Giovanni Dienstmann, he said that many studies have proven that meditating 20 minutes a day for a period of several weeks was enough to show a significant change in brain scans.
 He grouped the benefits in three main categories: emotional well-being, super mind and healthy body.

 I remember living and working for a summer in Thailand when I was 18 while I was visiting my father who lived there, and being surprised to see so many people meditating early in the morning upon waking on an overnight train to Chiang Mai from Bangkok.
-I love it that Thailand is known as the Land of Smiles.
-It sure seemed true to me when I was there.

 The best time to meditate is in the morning because when we wake up we are naturally in Alpha brain state.
 It’s great to start with 10 minutes and work up to 20 minutes or more.
 It is really amazing that taking that time will actually make your day much more productive and better in so many ways so it is more that worth it.